rebeccabilbro/rebeccabilbro.github.io/_posts/2019-03-07-module-main-has-no-attribute.md

 date:   2019-03-07 11:01
 ---

-It's no secret that data scientists like [scikit-learn](https://scikit-learn.org/stable/), *the* Python machine learning library that provides a common interface to hundreds of machine learning models.
+It's no secret that data scientists love [scikit-learn](https://scikit-learn.org/stable/), *the* Python machine learning library that provides a common interface to hundreds of machine learning models.
 But aside from the API, the useful feature extraction tools, and the sample datasets, two of the best things that scikit-learn has to offer are pipelines and (model-specific) pickles.
 Unfortunately, using pipelines and pickles together can be a bit tricky.
 In this post I'll present a common problem that occurs when serializing and restoring scikit-learn pipelines, as well as a solution that I've found to be both practical and not hacky.

 ## Pipelines